padilha/de-zoomcamp/week6/README.md

 [*Figure by the instructor*](https://youtu.be/tBY_hBuyzwI?t=287)

-Avro is an open source data serialization format.
+Avro is an open source data serialization format that works pretty well with Kafka.
 Schemas in Avro are defined using a JSON-like syntax (see the examples in the [avro directory](./java/kafka_examples/src/main/avro/)), but the data is stored in binary format which makes it a very efficient format.
 Additionally, Avro provides us with a set of other interesting features:

 ![](./img/avro.png)